studio-mcp/studio/README.md

 ### VSCode

 It's a lot of the same here.
+Don't get confused betwee studio and stdio (that's how I got the name).

 ```json
 {